katabeta/lm-mit-momentum/QA.md

 - Presentation
 - Customer satisfaction (e.g. reliability, testability, etc.)

 The only metric that will be scored live is the judge's score.
-For the other two, teams will submit their times and averages as reported by the AGL tracker Gazebo plugin (***still WIP***).
+For the other two, teams will submit their times and averages as reported by the AGL tracker Gazebo plugin.
 Teams should follow the instructions in section [How do I generate the scored metrics?](#11-how-do-i-generate-the-scored-metrics) for submitting these items.

 **For the presentation only**, teams will also be required to create a video showcasing their strategy and results.
 This video will be shown during the team's presentation.
 The teams are free to structure their presentation as they see fit, but we recommend that teams use this reel to aid the team in showcasing their strategy and in talking about their development process.
 As such, this reel does not have to show the entire flight.
 This video will be uploaded to YouTube and the link will be submitted with the times and averages.

 ## 11. How do I generate the scored metrics?

 ### 11.1.
-What do I record for the mission
+What do I record for the mission?

 The competition will be derived by your best AGL performance which is ultimately dependent on your the motion planning algorithm to navigate the provided terrain.